 2011 NSCAA South Atlantic Region Assistant Coach of the Year

-Ed Joyce completed his third season as the top assistant coach for the Georgia State men's soccer program.
+Ed Joyce returns for his fourth season as the top assistant for the Georgia State men’s soccer program in 2013.
 He assists with all facets of the program.

-Joyce earned the National Soccer Coaches Association of America's (NSCAA) South Atlantic Region Assistant Coach of the Year award for the 2011 season.
-Joyce, entering his third season assisting head coach Brett Surrency, helped guide the Panthers to a 13-8-1 season.
-The 13 wins were the highest win total for a GSU squad in 25 years and the team's nine shutout victories tied a school record set in 1983.
+Joyce earned the National Soccer Coaches Association of America’s (NSCAA) South Atlantic Region Assistant Coach of the Year award for the 2011 season.
+Joyce then in his second season assisting head coach Brett Surrency, helped guide the Panthers to a 13-8-1 season.
+The 13 wins was GSU’s highest win total in 25 years and the team’s nine shutout victories tied a school record set in 1983.

-Joyce came to GSU after a stint as the assistant coach for the women's soccer team at Ohio University.
-There the staff took a young team to a program-best five conference road wins, a top-four conference finish and its 11th Mid-American Conference Tournament appearance.
-Joyce's duties with the program included recruiting, opponent scouting, game breakdown and on-field instruction.
-He also ran Ohio's spring and summer clinics.
+Joyce came to GSU after a stint as the assistant coach for the women’s soccer team at Ohio University.
+The staff took a young team to a program-best five conference road wins, a top-four conference finish and its 11th Mid-American Conference tournament appearance.
+Joyce’s duties with the program included recruiting, opponent scouting, game breakdown and on-field instruction.
+He also ran Ohio’s spring and summer clinics.
 He completed his masters in Coaching Education from Ohio in 2010.

 Before Ohio, Joyce served as an assistant men’s soccer coach and recruiting coordinator at Presbyterian College in Clinton, S.C.
 He helped the Blue Hose transition into Division I competition in 2007.
 He helped guide Presbyterian to two wins and two ties in 2008 against stiff competition.